 Please arrive by 9:00am so that you have time to sign-in and complete some basic paperwork.

-We set up a catering tent where you can grab a cup of tea and some food before things get underway.
+We have an on-site catering van where you can grab a cup of tea and some food before things get underway.

 Then, at 9:30am, everyone assembles in the main auditorium for a briefing, after which you’ll be allocated to an Observer for your assessment ride.